Andrew is a professor who develops theory to explain and predict population and evolutionary biology of host-parasite interactions (CV)

 Daniels is a PhD student in the IDEAS training program.
 He is interested in how abiotic and biotic factors interact to influence parasite transmission dynamics.

 TJ is a PhD student and IDEAS trainee interested in how climate change may affect host-parasite interactions.
-He studies this by researching the impacts of climate tracking host species, especially salamnders, on the interactions with their parasites
+He studies this by researching the impacts of climate tracking host species, especially salamanders, on the interactions with their parasites